 (Interest accrues while you’re in school on unsubsidized loans too, which many people don’t realize.
 That interest gets added to the amount you owe.
 Essentially, it increases the cost of borrowing & the amount you end up paying.)

 The long and the short of it?
-Between that and her Perkins loan, she was staring a $15,380.72 student loan debt in the face, which eventually ballooned to $16,218.53 with interest.
+Between that and her Perkins loan, she was staring in $15,380.72 student loans in the face, which eventually ballooned to $16,218.53 with interest.

 She panicked a little, and then made a plan.

 One year later, she made her final student loan payment!
 That’s $16,218.53 paid off in 1 year — on a low non-profit salary, no less.

 How did she pay them off so quickly on a non-profit salary?

 It started with a commitment and that plan.

 (Being committed to getting out of debt is SO important, because you’ve got to be in it for the long haul.)

 Then, she followed up by taking action on eliminating those loans.

 Joyce made several choices that ended up having a big impact on being able to get her student loans paid off quickly.
 In short, she: